 Are you an ice cream fan?
 Do you enjoy a good retro dessert?
 Then you got to visit Thomas Sweet!
 This old-timey Georgetown sweets shop has something for everyone in the family, including ice-cream, frozen yogurt, fudge and truffles.
+So if you’re on the hunt for a place that’s stocked up with a range of sweet treats, then this place is your best bet.
 Yum!

 Find Thomas Sweet at 3214 P St NW.

-NYC’s beloved Levain Bakery is opening its first store outside of the Big Apple right in the heart of Georgetown on Wednesday, September 16.
-At Levain, you’ll find a wide range of cookie flavors including the classic chocolate-walnut, dark chocolate-peanut butter chip, and oatmeal raisin, as well as a nut-free, double chocolate chip one and a gluten-free chocolate-walnut one.
+NYC’s beloved Levain Bakery opened its first store outside of the Big Apple in September 2020 when it came all the way to Georgetown.
+At Levain, you’ll find a wide range of cookie flavors including the classic chocolate-walnut, dark chocolate-peanut butter chip and oatmeal raisin, as well as a nut-free, double chocolate chip one and a gluten-free chocolate-walnut one.
 The best part?
 You can also get them with milk (both traditional and non-dairy) and if you head over to Levain in the morning there’ll also be coffee and cold brew.

 Find Levain at 3131 M St, NW.